Carnegie Mellon University in Qatar

 www.qatar.cmu.edu

 Carnegie Mellon University in Qatar is Carnegie Mellon's first and only undergraduate branch campus.
-Since 2004, it exists as part of a collaborative effort with the Qatar Foundation to bring outstanding American educational programs to the Middle East.
+Since 2004, it has operated as part of a collaborative effort with the Qatar Foundation to bring outstanding American educational programs to the Middle East.

 Degree Offerings